- Books New

 Peter M. Hauer Award for significant speleological history research, 1993

 If stock is limited, for example with a single copy of a second-hand book, it will be assigned to UK stock.
-If you require posting to an address outside the UK, selecting your options may not allow an order to be placed, even though stock is available.
+If you require posting to an address outside the UK, you will not be able to place this order, even though stock is available.
+We regret this, but the software has limitations.
 If this is the case, please contact us to enable the options you require.